zkcofficial/zkcofficial.github.io/ei/eo/eog1.md

 <hr>

-### This is the end of EO Genesis 1.
-Stay tuned for EO Genesis 2!
+### This is the end of EO Genesis Cycle one.
+Stay tuned for EO Genesis Cycle two!

 <hr>